Lisa Zimmermann (gymnast): 2020

 While most competitions were canceled or postponed due to the COVID-19 pandemic, the Szombathely Challenge Cup was held in October which Zimmermann competed at.
 She qualified to the vault, uneven bars, and floor exercise finals.
 She finished fifth in the vault event final but won bronze on both uneven bars and floor exercise.

+2022

+Zimmermann announced her retirement from the sport on December 1, 2022 via Instagram.